patzsantos/GuardianDirectory/README.md

 ### How to Better Improve the Code
 As mentioned in Assignment 1, completing the U function, which stands for Update, in the CRUD method, is one way to further improve the functionality of the Guardian Directory.

+Another thing to look into is the security of the data privacy of the guardians stored in the GD.
+What software should be used in order to strengthen the cyber security of the GD?
+How long should the contacts be stored in the directory?
+These are questions to ask in the future, when further developing the programme.

 ### Purpose